simonspa/corryvreckan/src/modules/EventDefinitionM26/README.md

 If a triggerID has a TLU event from 425.000us to 425.025us (default 25 ns events) and the pivot pixel-row is 512 the event will be defined as:

-Please note: In about 1 permille of the cases, zero triggers per event are observed, which should in principle not be possible.
+It should be noted that in about 1 permille of the cases, zero triggers per event are observed, which should in principle not be possible.
 Presumably, the reason is a delay between an incoming trigger signal and the moment when the pivot pixel is defined.